-- 3.1.2 If you wish to take up our pre-application service a request should be made via our formal pre-application advice service with the following details: - a.
-Type, scale, and location of development - b.
-Contact details
+3.1.2 If you wish to take up this Milton Keynes City Council pre-application service, a request should be made via the formal pre-application advice service.
+You should provide as much information about your development as possible so that we can give you accurate and relevant advice and calculate the applicable fee correctly.

-An officer will respond to your enquiry and make appropriate arrangements.
+A planning officer will respond to your enquiry and make appropriate arrangements.
+The LLFA do not currently accept direct requests for pre-application advice.